 Disclaimer & WARNING

 WARNING!
 Do not perform ANY work on your amplifier if you are not exactly sure what you are doing.
 The amplifier is using high voltages up to 3000V which is LETHAL.
 Touching the wrong part inside the amp can KILL YOU.
-Again – if you are not absolutely sure, contact RF-concepts or your local dealer.
-Perform everything which is written here under your own responsibility.
+Again if you are not sure, contact RF-concepts or your local dealer.
+Perform everything which is written here under your responsibility.
 It has worked for me, it might work for you, but it might also not work for you.
 This article claims no professional advice.

 AGAIN: With the slightest doubts, please don’t experiment with high voltages.
-Look for professional help from your next dealer.
+Look for the professional help from your next dealer.

 The broken amplifier